AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Do You Need New York Car Registration for Car Insurance?

-It is the opposite.
-As it’s a mandatory insurance state, you need car insurance in order to register a car in New York.
+The opposite is the case — as New York is a mandatory insurance state, you need car insurance in order to register a car there.
 You must have valid insurance for the entire time you have the car registered and while anyone drives the vehicle on a public road in New York.

 Minimum Liability Coverage in New York